 Geese uses thought-provoking questions as the main activity on all his solo retreats.
-As you might expect, the more relevant and personal the questions, the better.
+As you might expect, the more relevant and personal the questions, the better insight that follows.
 But generic questions work as well.
 The key is to select questions that get right at the heart of the topic/issues that is most meaningful to you right now; questions that require some deeper thinking to address.

-- What has surprised me the most this past year and why?
+- What has surprised me the most about my life and why?

-- What kind of legacy am I leaving?
+- What kind of legacy am I leaving about me and my life?

 - Am I still passionate about my work?
 If so, how would people know it?